astroDimitrios/git-novice/episodes/03-create.md

 ## Correcting `git init` Mistakes

 A colleague explains to you how a nested repository is redundant and may cause confusion down the road.
-You would like to go back to a single git repository.
+You would like to go back to a single Git repository.
 How can you undo the last `git init` in the `clouds` subdirectory?

 :::::::::::::::  solution